gatewaycash/gateway/modules/docs/docs/api.html.md

 </aside>

 <aside class="notice">
-The API server does not evaluate the security or entropy of provided passwords.
+The API server does not thoroughly evaluate the security or entropy of provided passwords.
 It is the responsibility of the end user and/or the front-end service provider to ensure that a secure password is provided.
 Passwords are always salted and hashed prior to being stored in the database.
 </aside>

 <aside class="notice">
-Your username must be between 5 and 24 characters, must be unique, must not contain spaces/tabs or other odd characters.
+Your username must be between 5 and 24 characters, must be unique and must not contain spaces/tabs or other odd characters.
 Usernames are not case sensitive.
 </aside>